Pitt Bank

 Pitt Bank is a wholly submerged atoll structure in the Southwest of the Chagos Archipelago.
 It is almost 56 km long Northwest to Southeast, with a width between 20 and 30 km.
-It stretches from 06°48'S to 07°16'S and 071°06'E to 071°36'E. The total size is 1317 km, making it the second largest ocean bank in the Chagos Archipelago, after the Great Chagos Bank, and before Speakers Bank.
-The closest land is Île Lubine of Egmont Atoll, located 22 km northeast off the northern end of Pitt Bank.
-The least depth is 7 metres at the Southeastern Rim, and the deepest areas of the former lagoon reach 44 metres.
+It stretches from 06°48'S to 07°16'S and 071°06'E to 071°36'E. The total size is 1317 km, making it the second largest ocean bank in the archipelago, after the Great Chagos Bank, and before Speakers Bank.
+The nearest land is Île Lubine of Egmont Atoll, located 22 km northeast off the northern end of Pitt Bank.
+The least depth is 7 metres at the Southeastern rim, and the deepest areas of the former lagoon reach 44 metres.

 The much smaller Wight Bank is located 6 km to the SE off the southeastern tip of Pitt Bank.

 This submerged atoll was named after William Pitt the Younger, who was a British prime minister in 1783–1801 and 1804–1806.

 A buoy, marked by a radar reflector, is moored on the NW side of the bank.